 $LiveCred = Get-Credential

 For the last command, try with the email address of both the end user mailbox, and the admin account (if applicable).
-If you see more than one result, then Office 365 is confused about which mailbox to connect to.
-Either create a new account or open a ticket with Office 365 Support to have the deleted entry purged.
+If you see more than one result, then Microsoft 365 is confused about which mailbox to connect to.
+Either create a new account or open a ticket with Microsoft 365 Support to have the deleted entry purged.

 Note: Mailboxes cannot be completely removed if litigation hold has been placed on them.
 You will need to remove the litigation hold first from the inactive mailboxes before they can be deleted.